ocamllabs/vscode-ocaml-platform/README.md

 Visual Studio Code extension for OCaml and relevant tools.

-_This plugin is alpha quality.
-Use at your own risk and please report any bugs you encounter._
+_Please report any bugs you encounter._

 ## Quick start